Police stray bullet kills teen in LA store's dressing room

 - Published

-A Los Angeles police officer has killed two people, including a 14-year-old girl trying on new outfits, after opening fire inside a clothing store.
+Los Angeles police have killed two people, including a 14-year-old girl trying on new outfits, after opening fire inside a clothing store.

 The teenager was in a changing room with her mother when a stray bullet came through the wall and hit her.